apollographql/apollo-studio-community/preview-docs/GraphRoles.md

 5. Introduce a way to assign roles to graph API keys.
 We will make the **Consumer**, **Observer**, **Contributor**, and **Graph Admin** roles available for assignment on API key creation.
 (Existing graph API keys continue to support the same operations they currently support.) **Graph Admins** can create and view graph keys with any role.
 6. Introduce a setting on graphs that flags them as "visible" or "hidden" to the members of that graph's org by default.
 Right now, all graphs in the org are visible to all members of the org.
 If you mark a graph as "hidden" to your org, only users with explicit overridden roles on the graph (as described in "2") or who are **Org Admin**s can see it. **Graph Admin**s and **Org Admin**s can control whether graphs are hidden.

-**We intend to release these new features on Tuesday, January 19th.** For full details on precisely what each role will be able to do after this feature is release, you can view a [preview of the docs](https://deploy-preview-1080--studio-docs.netlify.app/bdocs/studio/org/members/).

 The following visible changes will occur when the features are released: